Mars Inc.: History

 In November 2020, Mars acquired full ownership of snack food company Kind North America for $5 billion.
-Two years later in December 2022, it was announced Mars had acquired the Utah headquartered whole-fruit snacking brand, Trü Frü.
+Two years later in December 2022, it was announced Mars had acquired the Utah headquartered whole-fruit snacking brand, Trü Frü, the acquisition forming a new health and wellness sub-brand which will include the brand, Kind and Nature's Bakery.
 A further acquisition was made in November 2023 when Mars purchased the Hotel Chocolat for £534 million.
+The company would remain independent from Mars's brands and for such will have no recipe changes or no Mars products within its stores, the company hopes to bring it to more markets.
+It increases Mars's retail presence, a presence they already had with M&M's World.
+The acquisition was complete by January 25, 2024.

 On September 1, 2023, Ukraine's National Agency on Corruption Prevention (NACP) has included two leading food corporations, PepsiCo and Mars, on the list of international sponsors of the war.
 Despite the declaration of reduction of their business, cessation of advertising activities, and production of their products, they continue to work in the Russian Federation.

-Kellanova acquisition

-On August 14, 2024, Mars Inc. announced its acquisition of Kellanova for $83.50 per share in cash, for a total consideration of $35.9 billion, including assumed net leverage.
-According to the companies, this is the largest acquisition of 2024 to date, while analysts described it as the largest CPG transaction since the merger between Kraft and H.J.
-Heinz in 2015.
+On August 14, 2024, Mars Inc. announced its acquisition of Kellanova, which was known as Kellogg's until 2023 (its spun-off North American cereal business is WK Kellogg Co, now owned by Ferrero SpA), for $83.50 per share in cash, for a total consideration of $35.9 billion, including assumed net leverage.
+According to the companies, this is the largest acquisition of 2024 to date, while analysts described it as the largest CPG transaction since the merger between Kraft and Heinz in 2015.

 The agreement has been unanimously approved by the Board of Directors of Kellanova.
 The transaction is subject to Kellanova shareholder approval and other customary closing conditions, including regulatory approvals, and is expected to close within the first half of 2025.
 The transaction agreement permits Kellanova to declare and pay quarterly dividends that are consistent with historical practice prior to the closing of the transaction.
+On December 11, 2025, Mars successfully acquired Kellanova after its $36 billion bid won European Union approval after regulators backtracked on earlier concerns.